Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Introduction

 \section{Introduction}

+In this paper, we systematically compare possibilities to handle quantile-based multiple testing procedures in general factorial designs.
+This comparison is motivated by a testing problem involving the hatching dates of a population of common buzzards (\textit{Buteo buteo}), cf. Figure \ref{fig:buzzards}.
 In the context of species protection it is necessary to analyse the behaviour of animals to understand how animals deal with environmental change and to develop strategies to protect them effectively \citep{halupka_effect_2017}.
-We consider an example involving the hatching dates of a population of common buzzards (\textit{Buteo buteo}), compare Figure \ref{fig:buzzards}.
-It is well known that the hatching dates are influenced by the weather in general \citep{lehikoinen_reproduction_2009}, but in context of increasing temperatures and weather extreme events due to climate change it is interesting to know which aspects of weather influence the hatching dates in detail.
+It is well known that the hatching dates are influenced by the weather in general \citep{lehikoinen_reproduction_2009}, but in context of increasing temperatures and weather extreme events due to climate change it is interesting to understand which aspects of weather influence the hatching dates in detail.
 Hence, we want to identify years between 2006 and 2022 with an earlier and a later hatching phenology, which could be used in future studies to compare weather conditions and population characteristics between years with early and late breedings.
-To do this we identified the year 2022 as \textit{late} year and accordingly we use the year 2022 as the \textit{one} group in a many-to-one testing procedure with the other years forming $16$ different groups for comparisons.
-Thus, this ecological question leads to a non-inferiority multiple testing procedure.
-As the hatch dates are calculated by a polynomial model of the wing spread, the data is metric \citep{bijlmsa_1999_sex}.
-Furthermore, the buzzard data is skewed and heavy-tailed and therefore not normal.
-This phenomenon can be often observed in the context of human or animal behaviour.
+In the end, this ecological question leads to a non-inferiority multiple testing procedure.
+There is the often observed phenomenon in the context of human or animal behaviour that data is skewed and heavy-tailed and therefore substantially deviates from normality.
 Established multiple testing procedures are mean-based and reach their limitations in case of skewed or heavy-tailed data, because they are sensitive to outliers. \citet{bonett_statistical_2002} pointed out: "Every student of introductory statistics is taught that the population median may be more meaningful than the population mean when the distribution is skewed."
 That is why it can be fruitful to consider quantile-based statistical concepts such as the median or the interquartile range (IQR) instead of mean- or variance-based approaches.
 Another issue is the consideration of multiplicity, because it is natural to formulate further hypotheses regarding post-hoc comparisons after rejecting a global hypothesis \citep{ruxton_time_2008}.
 In factorial designs like ours, multiple hypotheses are of potential interest and inferring all of them lead to the problem of the type I error cumulation.